Conditional discovery paths that branch by ownership and Kipu status. What to ask and when.

 Most discovery call templates are linear.
 Question 1, Question 2, Question 3.
 They assume every prospect is the same shape.
 They're not.
 A PE-backed COO who manages 6 residential facilities has fundamentally different pain points than a nonprofit ED running a single PHP program on Medicaid reimbursement.

 This template is conditional.
 The questions you ask in minute 5 depend on the answers you got in minute 2.
 The follow-ups branch based on ownership structure, Kipu customer status, payer mix, and clinical documentation maturity.
-You don't need to memorize all paths—you need to know which branch you're on.
+You don't need to memorize all paths.
+You need to know which branch you're on.

 The goal of deep discovery isn't to fill out a form.
 It's to understand whether this prospect has a problem we can solve, whether they know they have it, and whether they're in a position to act on it.
 If the answer to all three is yes, you're qualified.
 If any is no, you know exactly where to invest or disengage.